oisdk/team-software-project/README.md

 ## Application Distribution

-1. Clients request the initial page from the server via HTTP.
+1. A client requests the initial page from the server via HTTP.

 2. The server responds with the page, which includes a javascript program.